jameschapman19/cca_zoo/docs/joss/paper.md

 ---
-title: 'cca-zoo: a python package for implementing regularized, deep and probabilistic variants of canonical correlation analysis and partial least squares models.'
+title: 'cca-zoo: a python package for implementing models from the canonical correlation analysis family'
 tags:
   - Python
   - Multiview